-The Cloud Authentication Service helps protect SaaS and on-premise web applications, third-party SSO solutions, and on-premise resources that support RADIUS.
+The Cloud Authentication Service helps protect SaaS and on-premises web applications, third-party SSO solutions, and on-premises resources that support RADIUS.
 The Cloud Authentication Service includes transparent and interactive authentication methods for multifactor identity assurance.
 These methods include biometric methods such as fingerprint verification, hardware devices such as RSA SecurID Token and FIDO Token, and context-based authentication using factors such as the user's location and network.
 Confidence in a user's identity can also be established through risk analytics, based on user characteristics such as past behavior, devices previously used for authentication, and other factors.

 The Cloud Authentication Service provides the following key benefits:

 - Integration with RSA Authentication Manager 8.x to extend your RSA SecurID Access deployment by making additional authentication methods available to protect Authentication Manager resources.

 - Convenient authentication that leverages capabilities built into devices through the RSA SecurID Authenticate app.